tshepang/blog-movies/content/movies/Escape From Planet Earth (2013).rst

-It is reasonably entertaining, the animation is sophisticated, and visual design is of good quality.
-But it suffers from relying too much of recycled material, most notably from *The Incredibles* and *Megamind*.
+It is reasonably entertaining, the animation is sophisticated, and visual design is of good quality, but it suffers from relying too much on recycled material, most notably from *The Incredibles* and *Megamind*.
 I must no fault it too much for its direction, which is also typical of so many expensive 3D-animated movies, including the above-mentioned ones.
 Even the character design is not fresh, though I